Vegetarian and Vegan Diets

 The emerging research

-AICR's continuous update report on breast cancer survivorship found emerging, but limited, evidence that eating foods containing fiber and soy foods link to improved survival.
+AICR's continuous update report on breast cancer survivorship found emerging, but limited, evidence that eating foods containing fiber and soy link to improved survival.
 There are also indications that women eating high amounts of fat and saturated fat before developing the disease may have an increased risk of dying following a diagnosis of breast cancer.
 This research is tentative and ongoing; while the findings are intriguing, evidence is not strong enough to make recommendations.

 However, research has found that eating moderate amounts of soy foods are safe for breast cancer survivors and that eating foods high in fiber help lower risk for colorectal cancer.